wderezin/terraform-aws-infrastructure/README.md

-# Terraform AWS Account Setup Module
+# Terraform AWS Infrastructure Module
 A [Daring Way](https://www/daringway.com/) opinionated approach to how to setup an AWS account.

     Contestant: I'll take AWS for $1000 Alex.